bernardosulzbach/bernardosulzbach.github.io/_posts/2016-01-05-photo-an-image-manipulation-library.md

 ---
 layout: post
-title: "Photo: an image manipulation library"
+title: "Photo: an Image Manipulation Library"
 ---

 This is an announcement of a Java image manipulation library I created.